spastorino/why-rust/content/index.md

 | Use after free        | 😢    | 🎉    | 😎   |
 | Data race             | 😢    | 😢    | 😎   |

-???

-Guaranteed by Rust's ownership system at compile time

 ---

 # Every language lets you give